 It also excels when it comes to snorkeling, with a spectacular colorful underwater life that can be seen easily thanks to the crystal-clear water.
 However most snorkeling is done with a resort, due to the privately owned nature of many islands in the Maldives.

-One of the best snorkeling spots is Manta Point, which is home to Manta Rays!
+If you can do one snorkelling excursion, try to head to Manta Point, which is home to Manta Rays!
 Also known as Emas Thila, this is probably one of the best places in the world to swim alongside these gentle giants.
-Just make sure you take a great underwater camera with you – like this one.

 For a burst of color, Banana Reef is another great spot to snorkel and dive.
 Here you’ll see rays, sharks, and many different types of reef fish including Royal Blue Tangs.
 You might not have heard that name before, but you will recognize the fish if you’ve seen ‘Finding Nemo’ – ‘Dory’ was a Blue Tang!